Not Everyone Has Money For Downpayment

-Not all of today's home buyers have super-high credit scores and large downpayments to make.
-Some have relatively okay credit scores and very little savings at all.
+Home buyers don’t always come with high credit scores and a large downpayment.
+Rather, many have just “average” credit and very little savings at all.

 About The FHA Mortgage Program

 The first thing to know about FHA mortgages is that the FHA is not a lender.
 Rather, the FHA is an insurer of mortgages.